bfeitknecht/vault/sem3/DMath/UE/bf/DMath-bf-u03.md

 Let $S$ be the left hand side of the statement, written as a formula in predicate logic $S \overset{ \text{def.} }{ \iff } \exists m \big(n \mid m \wedge n \mid (m+1)\big)$ and let $T$ be the right hand side, $T \overset{ \text{def.} }{ \iff } n=1$.
 Let $U$ be the statement to prove, $S \implies T$.
 From the script we know that $U$, which we defined as $S \implies T$ is false if and only if $S$ is true and $T$ is false.

-For the sake of contradiction, let us assume that is the case, i.e. $S$ is true and $T$ is false.
+For the sake of contradiction, let's assume that is the case, i.e. $S$ is true and $T$ is false.
 $$
 \begin{align}
 S &\overset{ \text{def.} }{ \iff } \exists m \big(n \mid m \wedge n \mid (m+1)\big) &\text{(definition of $\texttt{divides}$)} \\